 I am a Principal Consultant at SQLskills.com.
 As a consultant I get to work with many different clients, and I enjoy learning how each one leverages SQL Server tools and functionality to accomplish their goals.
-I also blog on the SQLskills site and have some courses on Pluralsight.
+I also blog on the SQLskills site and have several SQL Server courses on Pluralsight.

 I am also active in the SQL Community.
-I am a SQL Server MVP, on the board of the Ohio North SQL Server User Group and have been on the PASS Nomination Committee the past two years.
+I am a SQL Server MVP, have been a member of the Ohio North SQL Server User Group board, and have served on the PASS Nomination Committee for multiple years.
 In addition to blogging, I also present at User Groups, SQL Saturdays and conferences – check out upcoming events here.

 I enrolled in the University of Michigan with the intention of becoming an Engineer, but I loathed physics and switched to Kinesiology at the end of my freshman year (Kinesiology is defined as the study of movement).
 When I decided engineering wasn’t my thing, I thought health care would be better and planned to go to Physical Therapy school.
 My senior year I did an honors thesis with Dr. Susan Brown, who was an outstanding mentor for me.
 I ended up getting my Master’s with Dr. Brown in motor control (how the brain controls movement) before deciding to move into the IT world.